Antoine Vanner – author of the Dawlish Chronicles

 Videos:

-To see a short video in which Antoine discusses his fascination with the Victorian era and his approach to writing naval fiction.
+This short video was shot in 2014 when the first three novels had been published.
+The series contains twelve novels as of early 2025.
+In this interview by Eva Lagassé, Antoine discusses his fascination with the Victorian era and his approach to writing naval fiction.
+The issues involved continue to be relevant in prequels and sequels.
 Please click here to view it: Video 1

-In a video-interview shot in December 2015 Antoine Vanner speaks about his new novel Britannia’s Spartan.
+In a video-interview by Eva Lagassé, shot in December 2015, Antoine Vanner spoke about his new novel Britannia’s Spartan.
+Note that it has received a new cover since then!
 Click here view: Video 2

-Britannia’s Amazon, the fifth book in the Dawlish Chronicles series, is the subject of a videoed interview from November 2016, at the time of publication.
-In it Antoine Vanner talks about the historical background to the story as well as the challenge for a male author writing from a female viewpoint, as he does in this novel, in contrast to the other novels in the series.
+Britannia’s Amazon, the fifth book in the Dawlish Chronicles series, was the subject of a videoed interview from November 2016, at the time of publication.
+In it Antoine talks about the historical background to the story as well as the challenge for a male author writing from a female viewpoint, as he does in this novel (and later in Britannia’s Morass), in contrast to the other novels in the series.
 Click here to view it: Video 3

 To read about how Antoine approaches the challenge of “Getting into the Victorian Mind” in his writing please click here